MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/set-up-your-development-environment.md

 ### [Stable release](#tab/stable)

 To develop desktop (C#/.NET 5 or C++) apps that can be used in production environments, install the latest extension from the **stable** release channel.
-For more information about the stable channel and the features available in it, see [Stable release channel](stable-channel.md).
+For more information about this channel and the features available in it, see [Stable release channel](stable-channel.md).

-Choose one of these options to install the latest stable release (0.8.2):
+Choose one of these options to install the latest stable release ([version 0.8.2](stable-channel.md#version-08)):

 - In Visual Studio, click **Extensions** > **Manage Extensions**, search for **Project Reunion**, and install the latest extension.
     > [!NOTE]